Charlotte Neighborhood

 East Boulevard is Dilworth's commercial spine, featuring The Fig Tree Restaurant, Dilworth Neighborhood Grille, and numerous cafes and eateries.
 The walkable strip provides daily conveniences and destination dining within steps of residential streets.

-The LYNX Blue Line's East/West Boulevard Station connects Dilworth to South End and Uptown.
+The LYNX Blue Line's East/West Boulevard Station connects the Dilworth neighborhood to South End and Uptown.
 Many residents commute car-free, and the Rail Trail provides a walking/biking path parallel to the tracks.

-Dilworth maintains strong neighborhood identity through the Dilworth Community Association, annual home tours, and active community engagement.
-The neighborhood's historic designation helps preserve architectural character.
+The Dilworth neighborhood maintains strong identity through the Dilworth Community Association, annual home tours, and active community engagement.
+Historic designation helps preserve architectural character.

 Dilworth home prices typically range from $500,000 for smaller bungalows to over $2 million for fully renovated historic homes or new construction.
 The median home price is approximately $750,000-$900,000.
 As one of Charlotte's most established and desirable neighborhoods, Dilworth commands premium prices for its historic.